PRTG API v2 Overview

 .

-You can obtain a bearer token from the /session
+Obtain a bearer token from the

-Invoke-RestMethod -Method 'POST' -Body '{"username": "prtgadmin", "password": "prtgadmin"}' 'https://prtg.example.com/api/v2/session'
+endpoint with a user name and password in a POST request:# PowerShell Invoke-RestMethod -Method 'POST' -Body '{"username": "prtgadmin", "password": "prtgadmin"}' 'https://prtg.example.com/api/v2/session'

 You can also store the token and build a header for use in later requests: